Faleij/ffprobe-static/README.md

 Currently version `2.5.3` is installed for Mac and Linux, and `2.5.2` for Windows.

-I pulled the versions from the ffmpeg static build pages linked from the official ffmpeg site.
+I pulled the versions from the ffprobe static build pages linked from the official ffprobe site.
 Namely:

 * [64 bit Mac OSX](https://evermeet.cx/ffmpeg/)
 * [64 bit Linux](http://johnvansickle.com/ffmpeg/)